Elizabeth Warren’s 2020 Maneuvering Is Getting Even More Aggressive

 Elizabeth Warren’s had a deceptively busy last few weeks.
-She dropped one longshot policy proposal that would try to remake corporate America, then another that aims to actually drain the Washington swamp.
+She dropped one long-shot policy proposal that would try to remake corporate America, then another that aims to actually drain the Washington swamp.
 She put restrictions on her own fundraising practices and opened her financial books, and bid two staffers farewell as they shipped up to new jobs in New Hampshire.

 Let’s play a game of connect the dots.